State / Territory Benefits - Mississippi

 Eligibility: Veterans must have on their person proof of age, residency and 100% service-connected disability rating while engaged in hunting or fishing.

-Non Resident Armed forces 14-Day Hunting/Fishing License: Applicants must provide a current military identification card showing that the applicant is an active member of the United States Armed Forces (excluding Reserves and the National Guard).
-Each applicant may only purchase two (2), Non-Resident Armed Forces 14-Day Hunting/Fishing License during a license year.
+Non Resident Armed Forces 14-Day Hunting/Fishing License: Applicants must provide a current military identification card showing that the applicant is an active member of the United States Armed Forces (excluding Reserves and the National Guard).
+Each applicant may only purchase two (2), Non-Resident Armed Forces 14-Day Hunting/Fishing License during a license year for $34.29 each.
+Click here for application.

 Eligibility: Mississippi National Guard Service member on active duty.

-Exemption from arrest: No person belonging to the military forces of this state shall be arrested by any civil authority under any civil or criminal process while going to, remaining at or returning from any place at which he may be required to attend military duty except for treason or felony.
+Exemption from Arrest: No person belonging to the military forces of this state shall be arrested by any civil authority under any civil or criminal process while going to, remaining at or returning from any place at which he may be required to attend military duty except for treason or felony.
+Service of any such prohibited process shall be void.

 - A Veteran must have been a Mississippi resident immediately prior to entering Military Service or have resided in Mississippi for two (2) consecutive years immediately preceding the loan application.